Kafū, aged forty-one.

 The Russian émigré opera company performed Tosca this afternoon.

-For ten years since my return to Japan, I had not once had the opportunity to hear Western music; but upon unexpectedly being able to listen to an opera this time, all interest in taking up the shamisen again completely vanished.
+For ten years since my return to Japan, I had had no opportunity to hear Western music; but having now unexpectedly been able to listen to an opera, all desire to take up the shamisen again utterly vanished.

-I knew there was a Kiyomoto Association gathering at Yūrakuza this evening but did not go.
+Though I knew there was a Kiyomoto performance at the Yūrakuza Theater this evening, I did not attend.

 September 22nd.

-Though the sky cleared splendidly that day, the lingering summer heat still held fierce.
+Though the sky cleared beautifully that day, the lingering summer heat remained intense.

-Sunlight pouring in from the drying area on the back roof glared as harshly as midsummer.
+Sunlight streaming through the drying area on the back roof glared as fiercely as midsummer.

 September 23rd.

-When someone came and repeatedly informed me that there was a suitable house for sale in the precincts of Higiri Jizōson in Shiba Shirogane Sankō-chō, I went to inspect it in the afternoon.
+When someone came and informed me that there was a house for sale at just the right time in the precincts of the Higiri Jizōson in Shiba Shirokane Sankō-chō, I went to see it in the afternoon.

-My current lodging being but a temporary arrangement from the start, I found myself lately unable to bear the oppressive narrowness of my surroundings.
+My current lodging being of course a temporary arrangement, these days I found myself nearly unable to endure the narrow squalor of the surroundings.

-On my way back, I rested at the tea pavilion by Hyōtan Pond in Shiba Park.
+On the return journey, I rested at the tea pavilion by Hyōtan Pond in Shiba Park.

-The autumn sun had already begun to sink, and soon the twilight’s faint light drifted among the trees—a scene beyond words.
+The autumn sun already sank; the twilight’s faint light drifted among the trees—a scene beyond all words.

-When I lived in my Ōkubo residence long ago, the parks in the city had evoked nothing but futile disgust; yet now, gazing upon even a modest cluster of trees immediately stirred a sense of cool clarity within me.
+When I had resided in my Ōkubo home long ago, the city’s parks merely stirred feelings of aversion; now, gazing upon even the slightest cluster of trees brought an abrupt sense of cool clarity.

-Though regret was hard to suppress, when I bitterly reflected again, there was nothing to be done about the fate of this solitary existence.
+Though I found it hard to suppress my remorse, when I repeatedly reflected on these bitter thoughts, there was nothing to be done about the fate of this solitary existence.

-My wanton life, having reached forty years of age, seemed to have completely reached an impasse.
+My wanton life, having reached forty years, seemed to have come to a complete impasse.

-When I exited the park, it was already night.
+When I left the park, night had already fallen.

-I dined alone at Fūgetsudō in Ginza and proceeded to the Mita Literary Society.
+I dined alone at Ginza Fūgetsudō and proceeded to the Mita Literary Society.

-I discussed the old days of wandering through Paris with Mr. Yosano Hiroshi after a long interval.
+I discussed with Mr. Yosano Hiroshi, after a long interval, our past wanderings through Paris.

 September 24th.

-The Russian opera company held its final performance.
+The Russian opera company gave their final performance.

-In the dining hall, I saw a man in French military uniform and four or five women who appeared to be Russian, each sitting at their own tables.
+In the dining room I saw a man in French military uniform and four or five women who appeared Russian, each seated at separate tables.

-Whenever I observed their manner of conversation, I could scarcely suppress my wanderlust.
+Whenever I observed their manner of conversing, I could scarcely restrain my wanderlust.

 September 25th.